Media reaction: Pacific north-west ‘heat dome’ and the role of climate change

 “‘Anybody ever believe you’d turn on the news and see it’s 116 degrees in Portland, Oregon?
 116 degrees,’ Biden said in a barbed criticism of climate deniers.
 ‘But don’t worry – there is no global warming because it’s just a figment of our imaginations.’”

+Reuters reported: “President Joe Biden said on Wednesday that the US was behind in preparing for what could be a record number of forest fires this year because of drought and high temperatures and pledged to pay federal firefighters more.”

+Meanwhile, BBC News reported on Thursday that Canadian prime minister Justin Trudeau had “described heatwaves as a growing problem, and went on to talk about climate change”.

-The piece adds that, according to Canadian climate scientist Dr Katherine Hayhoe, “Canada was warming twice as fast than the rest of the world and monthly higher temperatures were being broken three times more frequently than cold temperature records”.
+The Guardian added that, according to Canadian climate scientist Dr Katherine Hayhoe, “Canada was warming twice as fast than the rest of the world and monthly higher temperatures were being broken three times more frequently than cold temperature records”.

 The Washington Post’s weather editor Jason Samenow penned a piece warning that “climate change studies have warned for more than three decades that this is our future”.
 In the opening paragraphs, he wrote: